JikaiJin/jikaiwebsite/content/publication/Riemann_AHPE/index.md

 publication: In *the Thirty-Fifth Annual Conference on Learning Theory*
 publication_short: Accepted by *COLT 2022*

 abstract: We contribute to advancing the understanding of Riemannian accelerated gradient methods.
 In particular, we revisit Accelerated Hybrid Proximal Extragradient(A-HPE), a powerful framework for obtaining Euclidean accelerated methods \citep{monteiro2013accelerated}.
-Building on A-HPE, we then propose and analyze Riemannian A-HPE.
-The core of our analysis consists of two key components: (i) a set of new insights into Euclidean A-HPE itself; and (ii) a careful control of metric
+Building on A-HPE, we then propose and analyze

 # Summary.
 An optional shortened abstract.
 summary: We provide an improved analysis of the convergence rates of clipping algorithms, theoretically justifying their superior performance in deep learning.